kevinrue/xaringan_nextgen_omics_2021/transcript.md

 ## iSEE

 iSEE delivers interactive web-applications that can be run locally in RStudio Desktop or accessed on a web-server hosting the application using any major web browser, including Google Chrome, Mozilla Firefox, and macOS Safari.
-The graphical user interface includes a number of panels, each with a dedicated functionality, from dimensionality reduction results, to sample or gene metadata, or values from experimental assays.
+The graphical user interface includes a range of panels, each with a dedicated functionality, from dimensionality reduction results, to sample or gene metadata, or values from experimental assays.

 ## Winners of the 1st Rstudio Shiny Contest